 - While we praise God for averting the storm, would we equally praise God had He brought the full impact of the storm into our county?
 I think we should!

-- Was God limited in His power.
+- Was God limited in His power?
 Was He only able to move the storm somewhat and yet unable to avert it entirely by sending it into the Atlantic Ocean without incident?
 Of course not!
-However, This is what I was praying for!

-At the root we need to do business with these questions and many more…
+It is important that we do business with these questions and many more…

 In this case, this would mean God is a God who we manipulate to get little more than what we want.
-And by the way, If this God does not deliver….. we are angry with Him!
+And by the way, If this God does not deliver….. many become angry with Him.
 After all, why serve a God who cannot deliver my every whim.

 Here is the equation: